All you need to know about date/time in R and SAS

 andtime_utc

-. - The advantage is that one doesn’t need to figure out how to store time zone.
+. - The advantage is that one does not need to figure out how to store time zones.

-As discussed above, WRDS likes to separately store a UTC datetime into a date and a time.
+As discussed above, WRDS likes to store a UTC datetime as separate date and time columns.
 To combine them, use the following snippet:

 # Don't use `as.POSIXct`.
 You must use `as_datetime`!